 The staff working on our emergency ambulances are either paramedics, emergency medical technicians or emergency ambulance crews.
 They respond to a wide variety of calls but mainly to serious or life-threatening calls.

-Emergency medical technicians and paramedics are trained to deal with life-threatening illnesses and injuries.
+Emergency ambulance crews, emergency medical technicians and paramedics are trained to deal with life-threatening illnesses and injuries.
 However, paramedics are trained to carry out invasive procedures which they may need to perform during the most serious medical emergencies.
 These procedures include intubation (where a tube is entered into the windpipe to help a patient breathe) and needle chest decompressions (inserting a needle into the chest to release the build up of air pressure).

 We carry a full range of equipment on our emergency ambulances, including electrocardiogram (ECG) machines to monitor a patient’s heart and defibrillators which can restart the heart if a patient goes in to cardiac arrest.